WARNING!

 In a pond situation, large fish, herons, raccoons, and other predators will eat the clams when they stick out their foot.
 I contained my clams in a cage to protect them.

 Clams need tiny suspended foods which is common in ponds but not aquariums.
 In an aquarium, if you add things like green water (suspended algae) and microorganisms, the filter will remove them and/or the water will foul up pretty bad.
 An aquarist can target feed them like some people do with marine corals.
 Basically, you mix up food for them.
 You can try suspended algae, spirulina, Cyclopeeze, crushed shrimp, Euglena, infusuria, etc. The last two can be bought as cultures mostly used to feed newborn fish fry.
 Then, turn off the filters in the tank.
 Suck up a little bit of the food in a pipette or a turkey baster if you cannot get a small pipette.
 Inject the solution near the clam's mouth (if it is open).
 Try not to have them close simply by your going in there.
 A closed clam cannot feed.
 Squirt some food to the clam every day or so.
 Turn the filters back on after about 10 minutes.
 This is how I would guess to feed the clams.
 There is a link below with a clam food recipe.
-If you have first hand experience, let me know so I can add that here.
+If you have first-hand experience, let me know so I can add that here.

 My Clams

 I got my first clams on 4/7/10.
 I had already had four bitterlings quarantining over the winter and really did not plan to get clams for them but changed my mind.
 I made a special cage for the six clams.
 I found a long, curved pond basket with holes.
 I put in a bag of small aquarium gravel in the bottom.
 They suggest sand but that would be quite the mess.
 I set the clams in the basket.
 I then covered the basket with a piece of vinyl-coated hardware cloth which I had cut to fit.
 I held it down with six plastic cable ties which can later be cut and replaced when I need to get in to the basket.
 I deliberately left an opening of about an inch down one end so that the bitterlings can get in there.
 The bitterlings were still in the basement pond until I dismantled that on 5/5/10.
 I sunk the basket with the clams in to the 1800 gallon pond.
-The benefits of the basket include keeping raccoons, larger animals, the koi, and the larger goldfish away from the clams; allowing in small fish, tadpoles, and the bitterlings who use clams to spawn; letting me know where the clams are; allowing me to move them if need be; and allowing flow through of water.
+The benefits of the basket included keeping raccoons, larger animals, the koi, and the larger goldfish away from the clams; allowing in small fish, tadpoles, and the bitterlings who use clams to spawn; letting me know where the clams are; allowing me to move them if need be; and allowing flow through of water.

 Bivalve Photos